ca-plants/ca-plant-list/data/text/Leptosiphon-bicolor.md

 Flowers pedicelled.
-Corolla tube at least twice as long as [calyx](./g/calyx.html).
+Corolla tube at least twice as long as [calyx](./g/calyx.html); threadlike - no sepals at base of lobes.
 Corolla lobes less than 4 mm.
 Calyx membrane much narrower than lobes.
 Calyx hairs sparse or not present (except on margins).